-First the software version of the controller will appear for approx. 2 sec., then the enclosure internal temperature will appear in the 7-segment display.
+First the software version of the controller appears for approx. 2 sec., followed by "ECO" for activated eco-mode.
+Then the enclosure internal temperature appears on the 7-segment display.

 You can now make your individual settings on the unit e.g. set the temperature or assign the network identifier etc. (refer to chapter "6 Operation").